CrazyPingu/UDP-client-server/README.md

 Basic client - server connection UDP based

-The client can use those command:
+The client can use these commands:

-*  list : the server will send a list of the file that he can send
+*  list : the server will send a list of the files that he can send

-*  get <strong>filename</strong> : the server will send the client the file required

-*  put <strong>filename</strong> : the client will send to the server the file indicated

 *  help : the client will output the list of all avalible commands

 *  close : the client will close itself

+*  get <strong>filename</strong> : the server will send the required file to the client

+*  put <strong>filename</strong> : the client will send the specified file to the server